How to Butterfly (Spatchcock) a Whole Turkey or Chicken

 Step 5 – Flatten the bird

-Flip the chicken over skin side up and with the palm of your hand, press down on the center to flatten the bird.
+Flip the bird over (breast side up) and with the palm of your hand, press down on the center to flatten the bird.
 You may hear a pop.

 Step 6 – Half the chicken (optional step)

-The chicken is ready to be cooked whole, but if you want, you can cut the bird in half to portion it out.
+You can cook the chicken whole, or cut the bird in half to portion it out (see more on this below).
 To do this, use a large chef’s knife and cut down the center.

 Sheet Pan Roasted Chicken & Vegetables